 What is sepsis?

-Sepsis is the name given to a serious, overwhelming, and sometimes life-threatening systemic inflammatory response to a bacterial infection.
-The infection may begin in one site of the body and then spread to the blood (bacteremia) and possibly to other sites.
+Sepsis is the body's systemic inflammatory response to a bacterial infection.
+Sepsis is serious, overwhelming, and sometimes life-threatening.
+An infection may begin in one site of the body and then spread to the blood (bacteremia) and possibly to other sites.
 For example, a urinary tract infection may spread from the bladder and/or kidneys into the blood and then be carried throughout the body, infecting other organs.

 The term septicemia is sometimes used to describe this condition.
 While the term septicemia refers to the presence of disease-causing organisms like bacteria in the bloodstream, sepsis refers to the body's overwhelming response to the infection.